A-Z Important Information

 Alongside all Fedliving staff, we are responsible for the well-being of all students on res.
 We try to make sure you have a safe and fantastic time on res which includes providing activities, programs, community projects etc. We also deal with any antisocial issues that may arise and are the ones to talk to if you are having concerns at a personal level.

 Remember, you are here to study and at all times, so 'res' is a place that should be conducive to study.
 If you are finding it difficult at any time, please speak up.
-Speak to your RA or residential communities staff directly at the office, as most of the time we can remedy the situation or at least improve it!
+Speak residential communities staff, as most of the time we can remedy the situation or at least improve it!